TubercularOx/darkhaunter/startofdarkness.md

 It also has an explicit Vomit attack, which is reflected when Xykon orders the Monster in the Dark to spit out Redcloak’s amulet.

 Rich’s repeated use of the word "devour" appears to be influenced by the Hunting Horror’s Summon Spell, which explicitly describes the creature devouring its victims.
-I counted every instance of the word in the comic, and only the Monster in the Dark and The Snarl have it applied to them more than once.
+Only the Monster in the Dark and The Snarl have the word repeatedly applied to them, other creatures see it used at most once.